 Dunable

-We at killerguitarrigs.com love to showcase great gear, and Dunable is definitely one of those under-the-radar brands that kick ass.
+We at KillerGuitarRigs love to showcase great gear and Dunable is definitely one of those under-the-radar brands that kicks ass.
 Dunable makes amazing high-end instruments with unique looks.

-What’s cool about this brand is that they not only make their own versions of classic guitars, but that they make them very very unique.
+What’s cool about this brand is they not only make their own versions of classic guitars, but they make them very unique.

-You can custom order a guitar pretty much any way you like.
+You can custom order a guitar pretty much any way you want it.
 Want a Flying V with a mahogany neck, swamp ash body, burl top and luminlay inlays?
 Sure!
 Dunable makes them for you.

 Dunable basically makes custom guitars at a slightly more affordable price than a Gibson Custom shop model.